 A health savings account (HSA) is a valuable tool for covering your healthcare expenses.
 It can also help you reduce your tax bill.
 Picking the right account is essential for reaching your goals, so how do you know which provider is best?

-Your intentions: first, think about how you plan to use the account.
+Your Intentions: First, think about how you plan to use the account.
 Will you spend the funds every year, or do you plan to let the money accumulate over the long term?
-If you’ll spend it as it comes in, the interest rate paid on your savings might not be a big deal.
+If you spend it as it comes in, the interest rate paid on your savings might not be a big deal.
 But if this account will supplement your retirement savings, long-term returns are more important.

-Adding money: will you make contributions, will your employer do it, or will both of you add to the pot?
-It needs to be easy to make those contributions—preferably electronic – so that the money actually gets into the account and you can take advantage of the tax benefits.
+Adding Money: Will you make contributions, will your employer do it, or will both of you add to the pot?
+It needs to be easy to make those contributions—preferably electronic – so that the money gets into the account and you can take advantage of the tax benefits.

 To get the best tax treatment, the funds must go towards qualified medical expenses, but there are other ways to use the money with less favorable treatment.